Skip to Main Content

 • Lubricate the bearings in the column gap.

 If, after trying these steps, your sump pump is still not functioning well, ask a local waterproofing professional to check it.
 Tar Heel Basement Systems is a leading basement waterproofing company in Raleigh, NC.
-We offer a range of basement services, including sump pump maintenance, repairs and installation.
+We offer a range of basement services, including sump pump maintenance, repairs, and installation.

 If you are not sure about the status of your sump pump, get in touch with us for a free basement waterproofing inspection.